davydany/sultan/docs/faq.rst

 Frequently Asked Questions
 ==========================

+**What is Sultan?**

+Sultan allows you to interface with command-line utilities from Python without having to write your scripts in Bash.

+**Why can't I use `subprocess`?**

+Python's standard library offers the subprocess library, but it isn't very "Pythonic".
+The 'subprocess' module has a bunch of methods for writing commands to the shell, but the code is overly verbose, and tough to read.

 **Any reason to use this over ansible or saltstack?**

 Sultan is just a simpler interface to command line utilities.
 It helps bypass